Date: 26 January 2019. Catalytic

 my only source of cabin warmth was a catalytic heater.

-When I couldn't light the unit, I was in real
+When I could not light the unit, I was in real

 trouble.
 I had to have a solution to stay warm aboard Seaweed.